Photos Reveal Hurricane Michael Destruction in Florida Panhandle

 Jabin Botsford—The Washington Post/Getty Images

-Thousands of first responders began working late Wednesday to rescue hurricane victims who were trapped by the storm.
+Even after the storm subsided and moved out over the Atlantic Ocean on Friday morning, authorities said the death toll could still rise, as search and rescue efforts continue.

 Responders found 20 people who survived the hurricane in Mexico Beach, which was under mandatory evacuation where the storm made landfall on Wednesday.
-But images and overhead video footage have already revealed widespread destruction in that coastal community and others, where some homes were washed away, destroyed or fully submerged in water.
+But images and overhead video footage have revealed widespread destruction in that coastal community and others, where many homes were washed away, destroyed or fully submerged in water.

-More than 900,000 homes and businesses across Florida, Alabama, Georgia and the Carolinas had no power as of Thursday morning, the Associated Press reported.

-Hurricane Michael moved into Georgia late Wednesday and was downgraded to a tropical storm.
-By Thursday morning, the storm was bringing heavy rain and 50 mph winds to parts of South Carolina and North Carolina.
-It is expected to move out over the Atlantic Ocean by early Friday.
+In Panama City, a train was knocked over by the storm and remnants of boats were left floating in marinas, surrounded by debris.

+The hurricane’s winds and storm surge caused an estimated $3 to $5 billion in losses, according to an analysis by global property information firm CoreLogic on Friday.
+President Trump said he plans to visit Florida and Georgia early next week to assess the storm damage.

 The coastal township of Mexico Beach, lay devastated on Thursday after Hurricane Michael made landfall on Wednesday in the Florida Panhandle.